hundredyearfarms/Hundred-Year-Farms/README.md

 <img src="https://raw.githubusercontent.com/hundredyearfarms/Hundred-Year-Farms/main/slopedRoofFromSpecSheet-githubReadme.png" alt="Farm plan co-gen" width="500">
 </p>

-The main goal of BIM in our case, however, is to manage the farm's asset data over time (e.g. trees, soil conditions, crop yields, and infrastructure) using a 3D file system.
-This makes large collections of data easier to store, find, and analize when compared to using conventional 2D folder arrangements.
-The use of BIM in this manner is possible due to industry expanding the underlying BIM file system from buildings to include ([infrastructure and landscaping](https://www.buildingsmart.org/ifc-for-site-landscape-and-urban-planning-call-for-participation/)) which is applicable to agroforestry.
-The IFC5 standard should be especially useful in regions where it is used by local government for the surrounding public works (roads, drainage, other infrastructure).
+The main goal of BIM in our case, however, is to manage the farm's asset data over time (e.g. trees, soil conditions, crop yields, and infrastructure) using an open standard 3D file system.
+This makes large collections of data easier to store, find, and analize when compared to using conventional 2D folder arrangements which can quickly become overwhelming and have no industry standard structure to them.
+The use of BIM in this manner is possible due to industry expanding the underlying BIM file system from buildings to include ([infrastructure and landscaping](https://www.buildingsmart.org/ifc-for-site-landscape-and-urban-planning-call-for-participation/)) which is applicable to our application.
+Use of the BIM-IFC5 standard should be especially useful in regions where it is used by local government for the surrounding public works (roads, drainage, other infrastructure).

-This ability to record and then visually manage large amounts of farm agroforestry data over decades, using an open standard, and in a way that can be used and understood by the next generation should prove useful as we work with consultants or with researchers modelling carbon-negative agroforestry systems.
 This git repository will hold the workflow and associated FreeCAD/Blender models as they develop.

 **Carbon-negative cogeneration of heat, power, and treated water**